-RICHMOND, Va. -- Hundreds of women locked arms and stood mute outside the Virginia State Capitol on Monday to protest a wave of anti-abortion legislation coursing through the General Assembly.
+Protesters line Ninth Street Monday in front of the General Assembly Building at Capitol Square in Richmond, Va.
+Hundreds of women locked arms and stood mute outside the Virginia State Capitol to protest a wave of anti-abortion legislation moving through the 2012 General Assembly.